mawrkus/vscode-js-code-insights/README.todo.md

-# A Visual Studio extension to count the unique words in the current file
+# A Visual Studio extension to gain some insights about your JavaScript code

 ## Motivation